MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 Web apps can request for the clipboard-read permissions by performing a read operation using one of [read](https://w3c.github.io/clipboard-apis/#dom-clipboard-read) or [readText](https://w3c.github.io/clipboard-apis/#dom-clipboard-readtext) methods of the [Async clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api).

 In future, we may have additional ways of prompting the user for permissions - 1) By explicitly requesting for "clipboard-read" permission, the API for this is still under discussion (https://github.com/w3c/permissions/issues/158).
 2) The user can be prompted for permissions as soon as the "addEventListener" method is called with "clipboardchange" in case the permissions are not already granted.
 This is still open for discussion as it is not a common pattern to prompt user for permissions when attaching event listeners.
+3) The user can be prompted for permissions just before the browser dispatches the "clipboardchange" event.
+This way, the permissions prompt would appear only when required by the browser however web authors won't have control over when the prompt would be triggered which might not be desirable.

 ##### Pros
 1. This approach aligns with the security model for other clipboard APIs and similar APIs that allow access to sensitive information.